greenmindPDX/sinatra-template/README.md

-## Sinatra Store ##
+## Sinatra Jruby Template ##
-The goal of this project is to create a simple Sinatra app that can run under Docker with JRuby.
-The app connects to PostGres with activerecord-jdbc-adapter.
-In docker-compose, Jruby/Sinatra container gets built first, then the PostGreSQL container.

-It is be a proof-of-concept for using Sinatra to create lightweight Ruby microservices.
-Using JRuby to fit into the HSQ infrastructure.
+this is a template app for using Sinatra to create lightweight Ruby microservices.
+Using JRuby.
 Mostly this is meant to run with Docker containers.
+The Sinatra part because you really don't need Rails to run a simple JSON api, and JRuby because sometimes you work for weird folks.
+Not judging.

+Also, I wouldn't ever really write Cucumber tests in this manner, since they are overly technical and not for PMs, but there you have it.

 ## To Install (local) ##

 `rvm install jruby-9.0.3.0`

 `jruby -S bundle install`

+`rackup`

 ** NOTE: all jruby commands are used with `-S` to use $PATH **